They’re our best friends, as the saying goes. But dogs can be incredibly difficult to draw – that is, unless you know a few simple tricks.

 Since we’ve got this far, let’s bring a bit more life to our canine creation.
-A spot of shading gives this dog a bit more substance on the paper, and we’ve also added the other two legs, which we’ve made darker to suggest some depth.
+A spot of shading makes this dog stand out on the paper.
+We’ve also added the other two legs, which we’ve made darker to suggest some depth.

 A basic horizontal line is an easy way to give your dog a bit of context.
 Why not finish your drawing with a few extra details – a dinner bowl or a dog toy perhaps?

 You’ve finished our how to draw a dog step by step guide.
 We hope you found it useful!
-If you want to continue developing your drawing skills, take a look at our pencil drawings for beginners guide, step by step flower drawing guide and our how to draw a cat easy step by step guide.
+If you want to develop your drawing skills, take a look at our pencil drawings for beginners, step by step flower drawing and how to draw a cat easy guides.

-This demo follows a dog in a basic position, but you’ll be able to take all these basic shapes and lines and translate them into different postures.
-Using the circles and lines above, try to draw a dog jumping for a ball, or rolling around with its paws in the air – we think you’ll be pleasantly surprised by the results.
+This how to draw step by step guide shows you how to draw a dog in a basic position.
+Once you’ve got the hang of it, you’ll be able to take all these basic shapes and lines and translate them into different postures.
+Using the steps above, draw a dog jumping for a ball or rolling around with its paws in the air.
+We think you’ll be pleasantly surprised by the results.

 The best way to learn how to draw animals is to work from life – but when it comes to dogs, this comes with challenges.
-Although they’ll never stay still for long periods, if you sketch them rapidly, you can capture the essence of their postures and then add to them using the methods in our guide.
+Dogs never stay still for long periods, but if you sketch them rapidly you can capture the essence of their movements.
+You can add details to your dog drawing using the methods in our step-by-step instructions.